weaviate/weaviate-io/developers/academy/py/standalone/index.md

 ## <i class="fa-solid fa-chalkboard-user"></i> Overview

-This section will host standalone units that are not part of a course.
+This section hosts short, standalone units that you can read independently of any other topics.

 ## <i class="fa-solid fa-book-open-reader"></i> Units